DeepanshuSarawagi/Kubernetes/02-Scheduling/README.md

 a cluster.
 That's why, when kubeadm is used, all the core kube components are installed as pods in kube-system namespace instead of installing them as a service.

+## 9. Multiple Schedulers:

+A kubernetes cluster can have multiple schedulers at a time.
+We can create deployments or pods instructing to use custom scheduler confgured by us to schedule pods.